empathyco/academy-batches/Path/batch_winter2023/blog/front.md

 ----------------------------------------------------------------
 ## Week 6
 In the sixth week, we keep developing our IMDb front-back project, which we started to develop the week before.
-Also, we had a session where we learn how to implement unit tests in a Vue project using the test runner vitest, this tool will help us to test Vue components of our Vue projects.
+Also, we had a session where we learn how to implement unit tests in a Vue project using the test runner vitest, this tool will help us to test Vue components in our Vue projects.

 | **Path Owner** | **Content Deliverers** |
 |----------------|------------------------|